-9.8 Advanced Wi-Fi settings
+8.8 Advanced Wi-Fi settings

-9.8.1 Channel & bandwidth
+8.8.1 Channel & bandwidth

-In this section, you are allowed to change the network mode, Wi-Fi channel, and Wi-Fi bandwidth of 2.4 GHz, 5 GHz and 6 GHz Wi-Fi networks.
+In this section, you can change the network mode, Wi-Fi channel, and Wi-Fi bandwidth of 2.4 GHz and 5 GHz Wi-Fi networks.

 To access the configuration page, log in to the web UI of the router, and choose More > WiFi Settings > Channel & Bandwidth.